 If you want to start saving for your house early, you could invest your money over the course of many years and potentially earn a high enough return to buy your house sooner than you thought.
 Although, if you’re not saving for a longer period of time, investments of any kind may be too risky to put your down payment savings into.

-But say you get a jump on everyone and start saving (even a little bit) 10 years before you buy a home…it wouldn’t be a bad idea to consider investing in the stock market through a robo-advisor like Betterment or Acorns.
+But say you get a jump on everyone and start saving (even a little bit) 10 years before you buy a home…it wouldn’t be a bad idea to consider investing in the stock market through a robo-advisor like Acorns.
 Given a long enough timeline, you stand a chance of earning a better return on your money than leaving it in a savings account.
 The thing about investing, however, is that the markets are volatile.
 You’ll want to begin to sell off your investments and put your savings in cash a year or two before you intend to purchase your home.

 Again, investing for a major purchase only works for those who will be in the investing game long enough to withstand short-term fluctuations in value.